ha-energymanager/energy-manager-integration/README.md

 # Energy Manager Integration
 The following are instructions on how to integrate Energy Manager with an existing Home Assistant.

+> [!CAUTION]
+> Before starting on updating your Home Assistant to support Energy Manager, **make a backup of your system**.
+Download this backup to your local computer and confirm you have it before progressing.
+If you make a mistake with the below process, you may need to start again.
+Make sure your backup contains all your entity history.

 > [!TIP]
 > The preferred method of installing Energy Manager is a restore to a freshly deployed Home Assistant, but there may be cases when you already have an existing Home Assistant instance and you don't want to dedicate another Home Assistant for your energy management.